1:1 Mentorship + Placement Support

 Very High

-• Speed + correctness + clear explanation (like a real round)
+• Speed + correctness + clear explanation in mock rounds

 System design relevance